Behavioral Neuroscience; Neurophysiology of Cocaine Addiction; Foster Mothering and Attachment Issues

 Curriculum Vitae (pdf)

 Stephanie Wasserman is an Adjunct Assistant Professor at Brandeis University.
-During 2013/2014 she will be teaching two courses: 1.
+During 2014/2015 she will be teaching two courses: 1.
 Biological Basis of Motivation and 2.
-Attachment, Separation, Risk, and Resilience in Adoption and Foster Care.
-She is also an Affiliated Faculty Member at Merrimack College.
+Developmental Psychology.
+In 2013, she was the recipient of the WSRC Scholar/Teacher Award which provided her the opportunity to teach a course based on her research Attachment, Separation, Risk, and Resilience in Adoption and Foster Care.
 Her doctoral work explored the behavioral neuroscience of cocaine addiction and schizophrenia; whereas, her post-doctoral research investigated the etiology of Alzheimer’s disease.
 While an Associate Professor at Endicott College, Stephanie became a foster/adoptive mother and decided to teach part-time in order to care for her new family.
 Foster mothering opened her eyes to the social justice issues involved in providing foster care.
 Her new cohort did not fit the negative image or schema created by the popular media.
 To the contrary, she met foster parents who tirelessly administered loving care to other people’s children.
 As an appointee to the then Department of Social Services’ Self-Evaluation Team, she conducted a qualitative analysis of foster parent focus group interviews and wrote Preliminary Recommendations for Improving the Foster Care Experience.
 Stephanie has given many professional talks and papers on foster mothering.

 Popular media focuses on tragedies in foster care, and journal articles reflect social worker perspectives on best practice.
 This study uncovers the foster parent voice via in-depth interviews.
 Emerging themes of attachment, separation, risk, and resilience will be compared/contrasted to well-established theoretical frameworks in psychology.